 Make public all meeting minutes;

-At the end of each academic term, review, evaluate, and make recommendations to the Editorial Board regarding the editions of The Silhouette published within the respective term;
+At the end of each academic term, review, evaluate, and make recommendations to the Editorial Board regarding the editions of the Silhouette published within the respective term;

-Approve the Publication Schedule of The Silhouette, including summer issues;
+Approve the Publication Schedule of the Silhouette, including summer issues;

 Determine and administer the advertising policy, circulation and distribution policy, and the basic format of the newspaper.

+Determine and administer the advertising, content guidelines and the basic format of the new media platforms, including but not limited to; website, video, and electronic newsletters.

-4. Duties of the Chairperson
+Duties of the Chair

-The Chair shall call the first meeting of the Board of Publications before May 31.
-Any member may call a meeting to discuss an issue within the mandate of the Board;
+The Chair shall call the first meeting of the Board of Publications before May 31;

+Any member may call a meeting to discuss an issue within the scope and mandate of the Board.

-The Chair shall act as the Board of Publication’s representative at every stage of budget approval in order to explain, if necessary, the reasoning behind Silhouette budget allocations.
+The Chair shall act as the Board of Publication’s representative at every stage of budget approval to explain, if necessary, the reasoning behind Silhouette budget allocations.